-Advertiser Tips for Cashing in on Black Friday/Cyber Monday Madness
+Affiliate Marketing Tips for Capitalizing on Black Friday & Cyber Monday Madness

-Black Friday and Cyber Monday are on the horizon – and no matter what your niche, there’s no denying that this is the season to be in affiliate marketing.
-According to Adobe Analytics, consumers spent $19.62 billion over the five day period from Thanksgiving to Cyber Monday in 2017, a 15% increase from the year before.
+Black Friday/Cyber Monday are on the horizon – and no matter what your niche, there’s no denying that this is the season to be in affiliate marketing.
+According to Adobe Analytics, consumers spent $19.62 billion over the five-day period from Thanksgiving to Cyber Monday in 2017, a 15% increase from the year before.

 It may seem early, but if we’ve noticed anything in Black Friday and Cyber Monday (BFCM) affiliate marketing trends over the past few years, it’s that those who prepare ahead of time reap the most rewards.